MERIYOAK/persi-academy/CERTIFICATE_SYSTEM_README.md

    - Check server logs for detailed error messages

 2. **Certificate Not Generated**
-   - Verify course progress is 90% or more
+   - Verify course progress is 100% and all lessons are completed
+   - Check if total watched duration equals or exceeds course total duration
    - Check if certificate already exists for user-course combination
    - Ensure user has purchased the course